Select Page

 There’s no choosing

 Alain Paul Martin, past president of The Professional Development Institute and Fellow of Advanced Leadership at Harvard University, spent 15 years studying exemplary leaders.
-He discovered they shared “the predisposition and capacity to hold in their heads two opposing ideas at once.”
-In short, they knew how to manage paradox.
+He discovered that exemplary leaders shared “the predisposition and capacity to hold in their heads two opposing ideas at once.”

 These leaders knew that dealing with paradox is what executive coach and author Marshall Goldsmith called a “path to perception, understanding, communication, and a more efficient organization.”

-A tool for managing differences
+A leadership tool for managing differences

 Sometimes we position our thinking at either end of a paradox and dig in, strongly defending the “rightness” of our opinion.
 We can’t do that because paradoxes are interdependent, context specific, and require boatloads of sensitivity and self-awareness to manage.